Cheongnyangni-dong

-Cheongnyangni-dong is a neighbourhood, dong of Dongdaemun-gu in Seoul, South Korea.
+Cheongnyangni-dong (Korean: 청량리동) is a dong (neighborhood) of Dongdaemun District, Seoul, South Korea.

 At this dong, there are many convenient buildings like many kinds of financial companies and banks, a branch of Lotte Department Store, and Cheongnyangni Station.
 From Cheongnyangni Station, Mugunghwa-ho trains depart for Chuncheon from 06:15 to 22:20 and for Wonju, Jecheon, Taebaek, Gangneung, Yeongju, and Andong from 7:00 to 22:40 every hour except 22:00.

 There are many kinds of medical hospitals and clinics.
 Especially, Saint Paul's Hospital of Catholic University of Korea is the largest hospital in Cheongnyangni-dong.
 In this hospital, there are many treatment rooms in which treats many kinds of diseases, operating theatres and wards.